 - The primary frozen shoulder does not have an initiating event or cause.
-It has been suggested that frozen shoulders may be attributed to specific genetic abnormalities (Roy, 2012).
+Roy (2012) suggested that specific genetic abnormalities may attribute to frozen shoulders.
 Cultures of the tissue obtained from the glenohumeral joint capsules of patients with frozen shoulders revealed aberrations involving chromosome 7 or 8 in the fibroblasts.

 - Secondary frozen shoulder is often linked to a significant event, such as trauma, surgery, illness, or infection.
-Overall, secondary frozen shoulder is caused by any condition affecting the shoulder that results in inflammation of the joint capsule.
-This causes the formation of scar tissue, thickening, and the eventual shrinkage of the capsule that envelopes the glenohumeral joint.
+Overall, any condition affecting the shoulder that results in inflammation of the joint capsule causes a secondary frozen shoulder.
+This causes scar tissue formation, thickening, and the eventual shrinkage of the capsule that envelopes the glenohumeral joint.
 These changes leave less room for the humerus to move, thus, limiting the movement of the joint.

-To be more concise, a frozen shoulder may be caused by any injury involving the shoulder joint.
+Any injury involving the shoulder joint may cause a frozen shoulder.
 The outcome of these changes in the shoulder causes pain and tightens and restricts the joint’s movement.

 The following injuries have been associated with frozen shoulder:

 - Shoulder tendinitis.
 This frequently involves inflammation of the biceps tendon or rotator cuff tendon.
 Tendons are tough fibrous tissues that connect a muscle to a bone.
-In this condition, the tendon involved is usually red, sore, and swollen.
-Shoulder tendinitis is commonly caused by an injury, overuse of or repetitive shoulder motion, infection of the tendon, or chronic inflammation of the tendon which could occur with rheumatoid arthritis.
+The tendon is usually red, sore, and swollen in this condition.
+An injury, overuse of or repetitive shoulder motion, tendon infection, or chronic tendon inflammation, which could occur with rheumatoid arthritis, commonly causes shoulder tendinitis.

 - Shoulder bursitis.
 As previously discussed, the bursa is a sac-like structure that functions as a cushion between bones and tendons.
+Synovial fluid lubricates the articulating joints and fills the bursa.
 This fluid-filled sac also serves as a shock absorber between bones and muscles around the joint.
-The bursa is filled with synovial fluid that is used to lubricate the articulating joints.
 Shoulder bursitis involves inflammation of the bursa in the shoulder joint.
-Bursitis may be caused by an injury, an underlying rheumatic condition, or infection.
+An injury, an underlying rheumatic condition, or infection may cause bursitis.

 - Rotator cuff injury.
 This mainly involves irritation or damage to one of the four muscles making up the rotator cuff.
 An injured or damaged rotator cuff tendon may lead to frozen shoulder symptoms.
 These muscles work as a unit to further stabilize the shoulder joint, assisting the shoulder as it moves in different positions.
 Inflammation of the rotator cuff tendon, impingement of any of the four muscles of the rotator cuff, or tearing of the rotator cuff tendon causes rotator cuff syndrome.

 Shoulder injury typically involves pain.
-Pain limits movement of the affected shoulder and may impede an individual from performing his or her usual routine.
+Pain limits movement of the affected shoulder and may impede an individual from performing their usual routine.
 Prolonged immobilization has been connected to the frozen shoulder.
 The incidence of frozen shoulder is higher in patients with diabetes, especially those dependent on insulin.
-Diabetes mellitus is a metabolic disease characterized by increased blood glucose levels and is caused by the absence of or insufficient secretion of insulin.
-It has been suggested that excess glucose molecules stick to the collagen fibers in the joint capsule, contributing to joint stiffness (Sports Injury Clinic, 2012).
+Sports Injury Clinic (2012) suggests that excess glucose molecules stick to the collagen fibers in the joint capsule, contributing to joint stiffness.